 Took in the Philadelphia Art Museum on Friday.
 The collection is impressive, the building grandiose, and the display of artwork topnotch.
 It’s definitely a cultural stop that requires multiple visits to fully appreciate.
 Nearby is the Barnes Foundation.
-In a recently completed building, the art collection of Dr. Barnes finds itself in a very strategic new location considering the convenience and drawing power, but first a little background.
+In a recently completed building, the art collection of Dr. Barnes finds itself in a very strategic new location, but first a little background.

 During his lifetime, Dr. Albert Barnes was ridiculed for his collection of post-impressionism and modern art.
 In the 1920s, artists like Matisse, Glackens, Modigliani, Prendergast, Redon, Soutine were scoffed at; now they are venerated.
 Their work wasn’t worth the light of day, now their work is worth millions, the entire collection billions.
 The art intelligentsia of the day advised Dr. Barnes to buy old masters and not waste his time on those flash-in-the-pan upstarts.
 Barnes didn’t listen to the experts.
 He didn’t collect what he was supposed to collect (although he did acquire some old masters and earlier works), instead, he collected what he loved.
 And because few valued it, he amassed a huge assemblage of modern works for a song.
 The foundation houses more early 20th century work than any other museum in the world—not the New York Metropolitan, not the National Gallery of London, not the Louvre, not even the Museum of Modern Art.
 Zowie!
 Lesson learned.